-Millions of abandoned and undocumented oil and gas wells exist across the United States, according to the U.S. Department of Energy.
-All serve as potential pathways for gas and fluid migration, heightening the risks of groundwater contamination and other problems.
+An estimated 2.6 million oil and gas wells across the United States are no longer in production.
+The location and status of the vast majority are not recorded in state databases, and most remain unplugged.
+Whether plugged or unplugged, abandoned wells serve as potential pathways for gas and fluid migration, heightening the risks of groundwater contamination and contributing methane emissions to the atmosphere.
 Vertical channels can be opened when fractures from new drilling and fracking operations intersect with old, abandoned wells.
-Research from Pennsylvania shows that, cumulatively, abandoned wells are a significant source of methane leakage into the atmosphere and may exceed cumulative total leakage from oil and gas wells currently in production.
+Research from New York and Pennsylvania (where an estimated threequarters of abandoned wells are not plugged) shows that, cumulatively, abandoned wells are a significant source of methane leakage into the atmosphere and may exceed cumulative total leakage from oil and gas wells currently in production.
 No state or federal agency routinely monitors methane leakage from abandoned wells.
-Industry experts, consultants and government agencies including the U.S. Environmental Protection Agency (EPA) the U.S. General Accounting Office (now the Government Accountability Office), Texas Department of Agriculture, New York State Department of Environmental Conservation (NYS DEC), Pennsylvania Department of Environmental Protection (DEP), Illinois Environmental Protection Agency, and the British Columbia Oil and Gas Commission have all warned about problems with abandoned wells due to the potential for pressurized fluids and gases to migrate through inactive and in some cases, active wells.
+Industry experts, consultants and government agencies including the U.S. Environmental Protection Agency (EPA), the U.S. General Accounting Office (now the Government Accountability Office), Texas Department of Agriculture, New York State Department of Environmental Conservation (NYS DEC), Pennsylvania Department of Environmental Protection (DEP), Illinois Environmental Protection Agency, and the British Columbia Oil and Gas Commission have all warned about problems with abandoned wells due to the potential for pressurized fluids and gases to migrate through inactive and in some cases, active wells.